AjayKMehta/setup-machine/README.md

 winget install Docker.DockerDesktop
 ```

+### Where are Docker images located?

+When using WSL2 with Docker Desktop, a new distro called `docker-desktop-data` is created, which is also where all your image layers are stored.

 ### [Docker Credentials Helper](https://github.com/docker/docker-credential-helpers)

 1. Go to the [Releases](https://github.com/docker/docker-credential-helpers/releases) page and download the binary (`docker-credential-wincred`) that works for you.
 Put that binary in your `$PATH`, so Docker can find it.